Epclusa® (sofosbuvir/velpatasvir)

 Study design, participant disposition, and demographics

 A phase 1, open-label, single-center study evaluated the PK profile of 12 weeks of SOF/VEL in pregnant compared with non-pregnant women with chronic HCV infection.
-Delivery outcomes, viral response, and safety profile were also evaluated in the SOF/VEL-treated participants.5,6 Study participants were HIV-negative and between 23 and 25 weeks of gestation at enrollment (Table 1).
-Eleven participants were enrolled in the study, and 10 participants were included in the primary PK analysis; 1 participant was excluded due to discontinuation of study treatment due to AEs after 2 doses.
-All participants had HCV GT 1 or GT 3, and most acquired HCV via drug use.5
+Delivery outcomes, viral response, and safety profile were also evaluated in the SOF/VEL-treated participants.5,8 Study participants were HIV-negative and between 23 and 25 weeks of gestation at enrollment (Table 2).
+Eleven participants were enrolled in the study, and 10 participants were included in the primary PK analysis; 1 participant was excluded due to discontinuation of study treatment due to AEs (worsening of pregnancy-related hyperemesis) after 2 doses.
+Infants were followed for 12 months after delivery, and were assessed for HCV VL, AEs, physical examinations, growth, and neurodevelopment.5

-The PKs of SOF/VEL were evaluated at Weeks 3, 6, and 9 of treatment.
+The PK of SOF/VEL were evaluated at Weeks 3, 6, and 9 of treatment.
 Exposures to VEL, SOF, and the GS‑331007 metabolite in plasma were compared with historical PK data in 25 non‑pregnant women treated with SOF/VEL in registrational trials.
-Infants were enrolled at delivery, and HCV VL, AEs, physical exams, growth, and neurodevelopment were assessed.5 Another analysis compared levels of 007-TP (the active form of SOF; collected before dosing during Weeks 3, 6, and 9 of treatment) in DBS and PBMCs in study participants with those collected from 58 non-pregnant participants who received LDV/SOF in another study; levels may be used as a surrogate of drug activation in various tissue types and a measure of adherence to SOF-based treatment.6
+Another analysis compared levels of 007-TP (the active form of SOF; collected before dosing during Weeks 3, 6, and 9 of treatment) in DBS and PBMCs from study participants with those collected from 58 non-pregnant participants who received LDV/SOF in another study; levels may be used as a surrogate of drug activation in various tissue types and a measure of adherence to SOF-based treatment.5

-Table 1.
-Baseline Demographics and Disease Characteristics (Chappell et al)6
+Table 2.
+Baseline Demographics and Disease Characteristics (Chappell et al)5,9

 PK results

-Table 2.
-PK Parameters in Pregnant Participants and Non-Pregnant Reference Group5
+Table 3.
+PK Parameters in Pregnant Participants and Non-Pregnant Reference Group (Chappell et al)5

 Abbreviations: AUCτ=area under the concentration-time curve of the dosing interval; Cτ=concentration at the end of the dosing interval; CV=coefficient of variation; GMR=geometric mean ratio.